 Shopify 30-Day Free Trial

 In the past, new merchants would get a 30-day trial immediately after signing up for a Shopify account.
 But back in 2019, Shopify removed this one-month free trial and replaced it with the current 14-day.

 Shopify 44-Day Trial

 You may have heard about a 44-day Shopify free trial, but let me tell you what it really is.
-It’s not an actual trial; however, you can try Shopify free for 44 days by combining the default 14-day trial with Shopify’s 30-day refund policy.
+It’s not an actual trial; however, you can indeed try Shopify free for 44 days by combining the default 14-day trial with Shopify’s 30-day refund policy.

 The thing is, currently, there’s no such refund policy since Shopify updated their terms of service a long time ago.

 Then, there comes a special promotion that lets people try Shopify free for 14 days and pay only 1$ for the first month, which, in total, is still 44 days.
 Unfortunately, as of July 2022, Shopify has stopped this promotion.